irwenjust/42_miniRT/README.md

 ```

 ## IMPORTANT
-5. in .h file, the line as below are all wrong in norminette
+5. in .h file, the line as below are all wrong in norminette  (已解决)
 ```
 # define WARM_W		(t_color){255, 239, 214, 0}
 # define RADIAN(angle) ((angle * PI) / 180.0f)